void-sign/noesis-extend/ECOSYSTEM.md

 ## Choosing the Right Components

 - **Noesis Core:** For core consciousness simulation functionality
-- **Noesis-Extend:** For quantum computing and field theory extensions (can be used independently)
+- **Noesis Hub:** For quantum computing and field theory extensions (can be used independently)
 - **Combined Use:** For maximum functionality with both components working together
 - **Custom Integration:** Mix and match with your own components using the extension API

 ## Integration Methods

-Noesis-Extend offers multiple integration options:
+Noesis Hub offers multiple integration options:

 1. **Standalone Mode:**
-   - Use Noesis-Extend completely independently
+   - Use Noesis Hub completely independently
    - All quantum functionality works without Core
    - Access through standard APIs defined in `include/quantum`